Lycian peasants

-The Lycian Peasants, also known as Latona and the Lycian Peasants is a short tale from Greek mythology centered around Leto (known to the Romans as Latona), the mother of the Olympian gods Artemis and Apollo, who was prohibited from drinking from a pond in Lycia by the people there.
-The myth tackles the ancient Greek concept of xenia, or hospitality, as well as Leto's special connection to the land of Lycia.
-The impious Lycians refuse to exercise hospitality, the ritualized guest-friendship termed xenia by the ancient Greeks, or else theoxenia, which refers specifically to the instances when a god, such as Leto, is involved.
-The narrative is most famously known from Ovid's rendition in the poem Metamorphoses.
+The Lycian peasants, also known as Latona and the Lycian peasants, is a short tale from ancient Greek and Roman mythology centered around Leto (known to the Romans as Latona), the mother of the Olympian twin gods Artemis and Apollo, who after much exhausting wandering was prohibited from drinking water from a pond in Lycia by the unhospitable people living there.
+The goddess then turned the peasants into frogs as punishment.

+The myth's theme tackles the ancient Greek concept of xenia, or sacred hospitality, as well as Leto's special connection to the land of Lycia, a historical region in southwestern Asia Minor.
+The impious Lycians refuse to exercise the due hospitality, the ritualized guest-friendship termed xenia by the ancient Greeks, or else also called theoxenia, which refers specifically to the instances when a god, such as Leto and her infant children, is involved.

+This myth is most famously known from Ovid's rendition of it in his first-century narrative poem the Metamorphoses.
+The myth has inspired a lot of post-classical art.

 Mythology

-The story of the Lycian peasants is a short one; legend says that after a very troubling labour on Delos, the goddess Leto took her infants, Artemis and Apollo, and crossed over to Lycia (a region in Asia Minor) where she attempted to bathe her children in and drink from a spring she found there.
+The story of the Lycian peasants is a short one; legend says that after a very troubling labour on Delos, the goddess Leto took her newborn infants, Artemis and Apollo, and crossed over to Lycia (a region in southwestern Asia Minor) where she attempted to bathe her children in and drink from a spring she found there.
 But the local people tried to stop her, stirring the bottom of the spring so that the mud would come up.
 Enraged over their lack of hospitality, Leto turned them all into frogs, forever doomed to swim and hop in the murky waters of the spring.

-Servius implied that the birth of the twins took place between her two visits to Lycia, the first in which she was rejected, and the second where she returned to enact her punishment.
+The grammarian Servius implied that the birth of the twins took place between her two visits to Lycia, the first in which she was rejected, and the second where she returned to enact her punishment.
 Antoninus Liberalis mentions that the spring Leto tried to drink from on her way to the river Xanthos was called Melite; after being driven away by cattle herders who wished to keep the water for their cattle, some wolves befriended her and led her to the Xanthos, where she bathed her children.
 She then returned to the spring to transform the Lycians into frogs.

 One of the Vatican Mythographers records the story and supplants Leto with Ceres/Demeter, who tried to drink from the spring, thirsty as she was after days of looking for her abducted daughter Persephone, who had been snatched by Hades, the king of the Underworld.
 The anonymous author is the only one to record the variation with Demeter.